oracle/odpi/doc/src/functions/dpiVar.rst

     maximum value permitted is 2 bytes less than 1 GB (1,073,741,822 bytes).

+.. function:: int dpiVar_setFromJson(dpiVar* var, uint32_t pos, \
+        dpiJson* json)

+    Sets the variable value to the specified JSON value.

+    The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

+    **var** [IN] -- a reference to the variable which should be set.
+If the reference is null or invalid, an error is returned.
+If the variable does not use native type DPI_NATIVE_TYPE_JSON, an error is returned.

+    **pos** [IN] -- the array position in the variable which is to be set.
+The first position is 0.
+If the position exceeds the number of elements allocated by the variable an error is returned.

+    **json** [IN] -- a reference to the JSON value which should be set.
+If the reference is null or invalid an error is returned.
+A reference is retained by the variable until a new value is set or the variable itself is freed.

 .. function:: int dpiVar_setFromLob(dpiVar* var, uint32_t pos, dpiLob* lob)

     Sets the variable value to the specified LOB.